cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_leaderboard.md

 There are two places where you can call for an update on the board structure: in the `OnRecvCandidatePacket`, so each player sending information will pay the fee for sorting and clipping the leaderboard; or you can again create a separate transaction for anyone to sort and clip the leaderboard on the leaderboard chain, like you did for the checkers chain.

 Here you will extend the `x/leaderboard/keeper/candidate.go` file in order to call for an update in the `OnRecvCandidatePacket`.
-First you need to create some helper functions in `x/leaderboard/keeper/board.go`, therefore you can use the same file as in the checkers extension:
+You need to create some helper functions in `x/leaderboard/keeper/board.go` and to adjust the `updateBoard` function.

 ```golang